pvlunegov/Awesomely_strange_game/README.md

 7. Added Player Health manager, Health UI slider at the edge of the screen.
 Also added sphere that hurts player and removes his health.
 This sphere is for testing purposes.

+8. Added landmines with explosion effects, sounds and flashing color.
+- landmines flashing red color
+- landmines explosed with explosion effect and sounds
+- Player also have hurt effect and sound.